BUS ACCIDENT LAWYERS IN ATLANTA, GA

 Georgia School Bus Accidents

 In the eyes of the law, children are viewed differently than adults and are owed a higher duty of care while on or in the vicinity of a bus.
 School buses, commonly entrusted in the transportation of children, are considered to be “common carriers.”
 They are required to adhere to specific federal and Georgia state regulations in addition to this heightened duty of care.

 The size and maneuverability of these buses is significantly different from most other vehicles on the road.
 They are therefore subject to strict requirements regarding careful operation and maintenance to ensure the safety of their passengers and others on the road.

 Liability is typically limited to injuries sustained while a child is on the bus, though there are exceptions.
-For example, school bus regulations require drivers to ensure the safety of children boarding the bus, who are waiting at a bus stop or crossing a street.
+For example, school bus regulations require drivers to ensure the safety of children boarding the bus, who are waiting at a bus stop, or crossing a street.

-They may also be liable if the bus was negligently maintained and inspected.
+They may also be liable if the bus was negligently maintained or inspected.
 Manufacturers of school buses may be liable for damages incurred if the bus or one of its components contained a defect that contributed to the accident and child’s resulting injury.

 Have you or a loved one been injured in a bus accident?
 If so, you may be entitled to compensation you can claim through an accident lawsuit.
 To learn how an Atlanta bus accident attorney may be able to help, complete our free case review form today.